Bhaskar-Developer/Bhaskar-Developer/README.md

 # 💫 About Me:
-An upbeat Software Developer with professional experience in Backend Development.
+An upbeat Software Developer with professional experience in Full Stack MERN Development.
 Writing code logic that runs on the server, API Development, Node Automation Scripts, Cron Jobs, Worker threads/Clustering API for performance, AWS, Next Js are some of the areas of my experience.

 ## 🌐 Socials: